ghassanmas/tutor-contrib-mfe-dashboard/README.rst

 ===========================================================================================

-**Note**: This is not maintaioned, please use this plugin instead https://github.com/openedx/openedx-tutor-plugins/tree/main/plugins/tutor-contrib-learner-dashboard-mfe
+**Note**: This is not maintained, please use this plugin instead https://github.com/openedx/openedx-tutor-plugins/tree/main/plugins/tutor-contrib-learner-dashboard-mfe

 Overview
 --------